johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

 Teleports
     The link source can be either a teleport source or a teleport destination.
     The destination cell is automatically set to the other teleport type.
+    Teleport destination is the only cell type that can be linked to multiple sources.

 Stairs
     The link source can be either a downward or an upward stairs cell.
-The the direction of the stairs will be automatically adjusted based on the elevation of the involved levels.
+The direction of the stairs will be automatically adjusted based on the elevation of the involved levels.